lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 If you want have a move compact view :menuselection:`View --> Compact View` or press :kbd:`Alt + C`.
 To switch back out from compact view press the same thing again.

 To bring a up a properties dialog window press :kbd:`Alt +Enter` or :menuselection:`Torrent --> Properties`.
 To show how much of the file you have on that torrent is under the :guilabel:`Have` row which shows both the size and the percentage of the file.
 The :guilabel:`Uploaded` row shows how much of the torrent you have uploaded to other peers.
 The :guilabel:`State` row shows what the torrent is currently doing.
 The :guilabel:`Location` row shows you where the file is saved on your system.
+The :guilabel:`Size` row shows how much space the torrent takes when downloaded.
 The :guilabel:`Origin` row shows when you first downloaded this torrent.

 .. image:: transmission-prop.png